 |colored tea time|

 I love these colorful hand-made tea cups.
-Drinking tea in a real tea cup makes me ponder on tradition and cultural value.
-Coffee cup is meant for coffee or drink tea out of tea bags.
-In the past, freshly dehydrated tea leaves were usually higher quality than the content of a tea bag.
-Nowadays tea bag quality is improved and enhanced with hydrated fruits and flower pieces which may add a hint of flavor, but mostly serve marketing purpose.
+Drinking tea in a real tea cup makes me ponder on tradition and cultural values.
+The coffee cup is meant for coffee or drinking tea out of tea bags.
+In the past, freshly dehydrated tea leaves were usually of higher quality than the content of a tea bag.
+Nowadays tea bag quality is improved and enhanced with hydrating fruits and flower pieces which may add a hint of flavor but mostly serve a marketing purpose.

 |6:45pm, 1st day|

-Completely caught me by surprise, I saw reddish something popped up on the edge of the leave about three weeks ago.
+Completely caught me by surprise, I saw reddish something popping up on the edge of the leave about three weeks ago.
 I emailed my sister and she said, that is a flower bud!
 The ‘bud’ grows bigger every day.
-While sipping my tea and enjoying the blueberry silk cake, I discovered the size of the bud looks bigger than ever and and it seems to me that the flower can pop anytime.
+While sipping my tea and enjoying the blueberry silk cake, I discovered the size of the bud looks bigger than ever and it seems to me that the flower can pop at any time.
 Still not totally convinced that I am going to see a flower, I however had my camera ready.
 Maybe they would bloom tomorrow night, I thought.

 |11:00pm, 1st day|

 This flower is a more creamy white color.
 I tried not to use flash, but it appeared to be mission impossible without a flash to get the color right.
 Flash also took away some details.
 I have to be more prepared next time.

 I downloaded all my pictures to assure that I have them before I went to bed.
 I am not sure how much longer before the flower began to fade, but this is what I saw when I checked it again at 7:00am, the next morning.